-Equation (\ref{hoeffding}) becomes,
+Equation (\ref{hoeffding}) becomes

-Now choose $k$ large enough universal constant such that $k > \alpha$ and also the right hand side of the above equation is smaller than $0.01$ (this is possible since $\Delta$ and $c_1$ have been fixed as universal constants, so $\alpha$ is a universal constant).
+Now choose $k$ large enough universal constant such that $k > \alpha$ and also the right-hand side of the above equation is smaller than $0.01$ (this is possible since $\Delta$ and $c_1$ have been fixed as universal constants, so $\alpha$ is a universal constant).
 We get

 and along with (\ref{zqsmall}) this yields